 The GIRFT national report on diabetes has now been published.

 We’ve produced a short video with a summary of the report, including the key recommendations and opportunities for improvement.

 Please click here to find links to useful websites for examples of good practice in diabetes care and treatment.

 On December 1st 2020, we held a webinar with Professor Rayman and Professor Kar to discuss the key report recommendations.
 If you wish to view this webinar, please contact [email protected]

 Joint Clinical Lead: Professor Gerry Rayman MBE

-Consultant Physician, Diabetes and Endocrine Centre, and the Diabetes Research Unit at Ipswich Hospitals NHS Trust.
+Consultant physician at the Diabetes and Endocrine Centre and the Diabetes Research Unit at Ipswich Hospitals NHS Trust.

 With colleagues in the East Suffolk and Ipswich CCG he was instrumental in developing the Integrated Diabetes Service in 2014, which has been a major success in improving the diabetes services for local people and recognised by a Healthcare Transformation Award for innovation in diabetes care (2016).
 He has also developed the Diabetes Inpatient Care and Education (DICE) programme which has significantly improved inpatient care at Ipswich Hospital and has won several awards including the Diabetes UK Education Award (2017), Rowan Hillson Award (2016), Quality in Care Diabetes Awards (2012 & 2015), and a HSJ Patient Safety Award (2012).

 He is clinical lead of Diabetes UK’s inpatient programme and co-author of Diabetes UK’s report Making Hospitals Safe for People with Diabetes.